babel/babel/.github/ISSUE_TEMPLATE.md

 * Also have a look at the Readme for more information on how to get support: https://github.com/babel/babel/blob/master/README.md

-Issues on github are only issues related to development of babel itself and we cannot answer support questions here.
+Issues on github are only related to problems of babel itself and we cannot answer support questions here.
 -->